Omac092627/Lab03-Review/ReadMe.md

   /// <summary>
-        /// Calculate the average of the inputted integers.
+Calculate the average of the inputted integers.
-        /// Return the frequency of integers.
+ Return the frequency of integers.
-        /// Check if the numbers duplicate or not
+ Check if the numbers duplicate or not
-        /// Return first number if no duplicates
+ Return first number if no duplicates

-        /// </summary>
-        /// <param name="numberArray"></param>
-        /// <returns></returns>
+---

 Challenge 5